selfage/bundler_cli/README.md

 Compile and bundle from a TypeScript source file that can be run in Browser.
 Both file exts can be neglected and are always fixed as .ts and .js respectively.

 Options:
-  -r, --base-dir <baseDir>           The base directory that all imported assets should be relative to, such that a web server can serve files at
+  -b, --base-dir <baseDir>           The base directory that all imported assets should be relative to, such that a web server can serve files at
                                      this directory.
 If not provided, it will be the current working directory.
   -o, --out-dir <outDir>             The output directory to where files will be copied.
 If not provided, or when <outDir> equals <baseDir>, no
                                      copies happen.